Skip to main content

 FAQs

 Yes.
-After completing upward feedback in Slack with Windy, employees can still edit their responses in the Windmill Dashboard up until the review deadline.This allows employees to:
+After completing upward feedback in Slack with Windy, employees can still edit their responses in the Windmill Dashboard.This lets employees:

 • Refine answers after reflecting further